Is there a difficult person in your life, either at work or at home? If so, you are not alone. Difficult people can pretty much be found anywhere.

 You may have one in your neighborhood, your family, at work, as a customer, or maybe even in your own household (if you have a teenager, you know what I mean).

 I’m talking about someone that, at the moment anyway, you simply don’t like.
 Something about them just pushes your buttons.
 Maybe it’s the way they refuse to look you in the eye.
 Maybe they are acting a lot like your demanding, mean principal from middle school who made you miss the bus that one time.
-Maybe they’re complainers or whiners and they think it’s your job to make them happy.
-Maybe they like to yell, and have no idea how to talk with you in a calm manner.
+They could be complainers or whiners and they think it’s your job to make them happy.
+Perhaps they like to yell, and have no idea how to talk with you in a calm manner.

 Whatever the reason, the fact remains – the last thing you want to do is deal with any of them.
 I call these people “difficult personalities” or “DIFs” (a code sometimes used for identifying difficult customers in a database system).

 How do you communicate with a DIF without getting upset, frustrated, or going a little crazy?

 Here are some strategies you can use that will help you deal with your very own DIF.